cablespaghetti/radio-k8s/README.md

 - Harass the Docker image maintainers into providing tags other than `latest`

 ## You will need
-- Kubernetes with and Ingress Controller e.g. Nginx Ingress, Traefik etc - Tested on 1.16 but should work on any fairly recent version
+- Kubernetes with an Ingress Controller e.g. Nginx Ingress, Traefik etc - Tested on 1.16 but should work on any fairly recent version
 - A Spotify Premium Account

 ## How to install